foundersandcoders/coursebook/src/course/handbook/project-presentations.md

 # Project Presentations

-Your timetable includes 45 mins for your team to write your presentation and discuss how you are going to present your project together.
+Your timetable includes time allocated for your team to write your presentation and discuss how you are going to present your project together.

 **Remember: We want to hear from everyone during your presentation!**

 Each team then has 12 minutes to present, with 5 additional minutes for questions.
-This means each person has about 3 minutes of speaking time.
+Depending on team size, this means each person has about 3/4 minutes of speaking time.
 We will be strict with you on timing, so make sure you use your time effectively.

 ### Structure